GSA/smartpay-training/code review.md

 - [ ] review the pull request itself, to get oriented
 	- [ ] read the description of the pull request, which should summarize the changes made
-	- [ ] read through every task on the Scrum board that's encompassed by this pull request
+	- [ ] read through every task on the project board that's encompassed by this pull request
 	- [ ] read the description of the commits that comprise the pull request
 - [ ] If changes were made in the UI (if not, skip):
   - [ ] If desired, run `docker system prune` to remove any unused docker images from previous code review.
   - [ ] Fetch the pull request for the sprint (e.g., `git fetch origin pull/{PR #}/head:sprint-{Sprint #}`), and then switch to that branch (e.g. `git checkout sprint-{Sprint #}`)
   - [ ] stand up the site locally, with `./docker-run.sh`
 	- [ ] test all functionality in all major browsers, emphasizing the functionality that this pull request addresses
-	- [ ] for internal Court functionality, perform the most thorough testing in Edge, though also test in Chrome and Firefox
-	- [ ] for public-facing functionality, test in browsers consistent with [public browser use data](https://analytics.usa.gov/)
-	- [ ] test in Mobile Safari and Mobile Chrome (or an emulator like Chrome DevTools), with the caveat that not all internal Court functionality will be necessary on these platforms
 	- [ ] use an automated audit tool for code quality and practices (recommended: [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/), aka [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk))
 		- [ ] look at efficiency of page loads, asset sizes, HTTP connection management, etc.
 	- [ ] review for accessibility